grycap/im-client/doc/source/client.rst

 * ``host`` indicates the address of the access point to the cloud provider.
   This field is not used in IM and EC2 credentials.

+* ``proxy`` indicates the content of the proxy file associated to the credential.
+  To refer to a file you must use the function "file(/tmp/proxyfile.pem)" as shown in the example.
+  This field is only used in the OCCI plugin.

+* ``project`` indicates the project name associated to the credential.
+  This field is only used in the GCE plugin

 * ``id`` associates an identifier to the credential.
 The identifier should be used as the label in the *deploy* section in the RADL.